Charter of Aged Care Rights

 The organisation is also bound by law to provide access to your personal and health information to the Aged Care Quality Assessors.
 The DSS and quality assessors are also bound by the Australian Privacy Principles.

 Information is also used to monitor and assess the effectiveness and appropriateness of care through a range of continuous improvement activities including documentation audits, surveys, reviews, staff training and data analysis activities.
 Such activities are undertaken by managers and staff and in some cases contracted consultants who are all bound by the privacy legislation to maintain confidentiality of your information.

 We do not use your personal details to direct market.
-And it is unlikely that your information will be disclosed to an overseas recipient unless required by law or if requested or consented by yourself for a particularly purpose.
+And it is unlikely that your information will be disclosed to an overseas recipient unless required by law or if requested or consented by yourself for a particular purpose.

 The CEO has been delegated as the Privacy Officer for the organisation to assist you with your right to access or correct your personal information held by the organisation.
-If you have any questions or would like to access or correct information that you believe is incorrect please write or speak to the Privacy Officer.
+If you have any questions or would like to access or correct information that you believe is incorrect, please write or speak to the Privacy Officer.

-If you wish to make a complaint about a situation where you believe your personal information has been inappropriately handled or there has been a breach of privacy please write or speak to the Privacy Officer.
+If you wish to make a complaint about a situation where you believe your personal information has been inappropriately handled or there has been a breach of privacy, please write or speak to the Privacy Officer.

-The Privacy Officer will follow the organisation’s Complaints Procedure which involves a response as soon as practicable and action taken based on a risk assessment and within 30 days.
+The Privacy Officer will follow the organisation’s Complaints Procedure which involves a response as soon as practicable, and action taken based on a risk assessment and within 30 days.
 A copy of the procedure is available upon request.